sian-codes/Banking-System/README.md

-# BackBase Task
+# Task

-BaseBase Task - To create a solution that automatically transfers funds from a customers savings account to their current account to minimise overdraft fees
+Task from BackBase - To create a solution that automatically transfers funds from a customers savings account to their current account to minimise overdraft fees

 ## Getting Started